MarioOjo/UI-Porfolio-Capsule-Corp/README.md

 ### 🧑‍💻 About Me

-I am passionate about creating intuitive and visually appealing web experiences.
-My focus is on modern UI/UX principles, accessibility, and building robust full-stack applications.
-I enjoy working with React, Node.js, and design tools like Figma to bring ideas to life.
+I enjoy gaming - Assassins Creed to Assassins Creed Synidcate are my franchise favourite.
+I'm entraced and sometimes vexed about creating intuitive , visually appealing , robust full-stack applications web experiences applications .
+I've become profienct in working with React, Node.js, and design tools like Figma to bring ideas to life.

 ---